-The parts acquisition of the project depends on a variety of factors.
-Many tools and electronics will be received directly through Texas Instruments and procured at no cost for the design, as a result of sponsorship.
-Additional components not available through Texas Instruments, such as the haptic sensors and actuators, will be purchased through companies such as Adafruit and SparkFun.
-The servo motor and battery will be purchased from Amazon.com and RC Planet, respectively.
-The PCB will be ordered from OSHPark after completion.
+The parts acquisition of the project depended on a variety of factors.
+Many tools and electronics were received directly through Texas Instruments and procured at no cost for the design, as a result of sponsorship.
+Additional components not available through Texas Instruments, such as the haptic sensors and actuators, were purchased through companies such as Adafruit and SparkFun.
+The servo motors were procured from Limbitless, and the battery was purchased from Tenergy.
+The PCB was ordered from OSHPark after completion, and populated with assistance from Quality Manufacturing Services.

-Parts will be ordered in the order in which they are needed.
-The prototyping phase of the project uses evaluation boards for the microcontroller, EMG sensor, charging interface and haptic feedback system.
+Parts were ordered in the order in which they were needed.
+The prototyping phase of the project utilized evaluation boards for the microcontroller, charging interface and haptic feedback system.
 These items were procured from Texas Instruments to begin prototyping the designs, free of charge.
-Parts such as the battery and EMG sensor must be acquired and tested initially to verify functionality as they do not have their own evaluation boards.
+Parts such as the battery and EMG sensor were tested initially to verify functionality as they did not have their own evaluation boards.